skillrepos/adv-k8s-v2/codespace-labs.md

 ![Adding --version option](./images/lab2step8.png?raw=true "Adding --version option")

-9. Upgrade the helm installation.
+9. Save the changes to the file.
+Upgrade the helm installation.
 After a minute or so, you can verify that you have a working mysql pod.
 (You may have to wait a moment and then check again.)

 ```
 helm upgrade -n probes probes .